pebakery/pebakery-docs/Commands/File/FileDelete.md

 # FileDelete

-Delete file.
+Deletes a file.

-When used with wildcard, multiple files can be deleted.
+Wildcards are supported, allowing multiple files to be deleted at one time.

 ## Syntax